vitalets/global-cache/examples/auth-single-user/README.md

 ## Details
 - `auth.spec.ts` runs tests for authenticated user, and `no-auth.spec.ts` for non-authenticated.
-- `fixtures.ts` overwrites `storageState` fixture to lazily perform authetication if the current test does not marked with `@no-auth` tag.
+- `helpers/fixtures.ts` overwrites `storageState` fixture to lazily perform authetication if the current test does not marked with `@no-auth` tag.
 Auth state is persisted in the `.global-cache` dir for 5 minutes.

 ## Running all tests
 When running all tests with 2 workers, authentication performed only in one worker (where it's really needed):